AB InBev seeks quick sales for Peroni and Grolsch - sources

 Peroni and Grolsch together generate earnings before interest, taxes, depreciation and amortization (EBITDA) of 120-150 million euros, and could be valued at a multiple of around 12 times their EBITDA, the sources said.

-AB InBev's financial advisers, Lazard (LAZ.N) and Deutsche Bank (DBKGn.DE), will give interested parties preliminary information on Friday, according to the sources, who declined to be identified as the matter is private.
+AB InBev's financial advisers, Lazard and Deutsche Bank, will give interested parties preliminary information on Friday, according to the sources, who declined to be identified as the matter is private.

 Indicative offers will be due in mid-January, with a tight schedule for due diligence aimed at clinching a deal by early March, the sources said.